Ilyomaria1/IlyoDOS-1.0-SE/README.md

-IlyoDOs 1.0 SE
+IlyoDOS 1.0 SE
-A modern OS designed for 80s/90s machines
+A modern DOS designed for older machines